LaMonte Wade Jr.

-LaMonte Aaron Wade Jr. (born January 1, 1994), nicknamed "Late Night LaMonte," is an American professional baseball first baseman who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Minnesota Twins, San Francisco Giants, and Los Angeles Angels.
+LaMonte Aaron Wade Jr. (born January 1, 1994), nicknamed "Late Night LaMonte," is an American professional baseball first baseman for the Houston Astros of Major League Baseball (MLB).
+He has previously played in MLB for the Minnesota Twins, San Francisco Giants, and Los Angeles Angels.
 He played college baseball for the Maryland Terrapins.
 The Twins selected Wade in the ninth round of the 2015 MLB draft, and made his MLB debut with them in 2019.

 Amateur career

 Wade attended St. Paul's School in Brooklandville, Maryland.
 He played baseball and basketball.
 In baseball he played outfield and pitched.
 He was named to the All-Maryland Interscholastic Athletic Association team in 2010, 2011, and 2012, to the 2011 and 2012 Maryland State Association of Baseball Coaches Preseason All-State team, and to the 2011 Baltimore Sun All-Metro Second Team.
 He was also named to the 2012 Preseason Under Armour All-American Team and the 2012 Baltimore Sun All-Metro First Team, and was ranked the No. 1 prospect in the class of 2012 in Maryland by Dynamic Baseball.

 He then attended the University of Maryland, College Park, where he played college baseball for the Maryland Terrapins.
 He played as a first baseman in his freshman year, but then became a center fielder.
 In 2015 he batted .335/.453 (2nd in the Big Ten Conference)/.468.
 For the Terrapins, Wade had a .394 on-base percentage in three seasons, walking more times than he struck out.
 In 2014, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.